 Apricot Pie -easy, fresh summer dessert

 This pie is made easier by the use of crumb topping.
-Crumb toppings are a perfect time saver and they have a bit more flavor.
-What with those chewy, crunchy oats and nuts, they add a whole new dimension as opposed to an otherwise boring double crust pie.
+Crumb toppings are a perfect time saver, and they have a bit more flavor.
+With those chewy, crunchy oats and nuts, they add a whole new dimension to an otherwise boring double-crust pie.

 What you need